An Apology for Money: Money creation by expectations

+\begin{quote} The financial industry has become a menace to society.
+Its ability to create credit has brought it undue political influence, enabling the industry to deregulate itself and to engage in such excesses that only a massive infusion of taxpayers' money has saved it from extinction. $\ldots$ Credit creation is too dangerous to be left to the discretion of bankers. ({\em Richard Duncan}, as quoted by {\it William Pesek} in a {\it Bloomberg Businessweek} commentary ``Forget Geithner's Job, We'd Rather Run China'' on February 16, 2010) \end{quote}

-Some nonbank agents, such as explorers, invaders, investors or inventors might require money for future profits.
+{{S}}{ome} nonbank agents such as explorers, invaders, investors or inventors require money for future profits.
 Examples of such nonbank agents are homeowners expecting future salaries, industries expecting the production of future assets, speculators expecting a development of future markets favorable for them, or states waging war on other states in the expectation of victory, allowing the unsolicited exploitation of the opponent's wealth.

-Monetization treats the expectation of future profits quite similarly as assets: a bank can monetize the expectation of future profits by acquiring the right to collecting paybacks from the investor in the future.
+Monetization treats the expectation of future profits quite similarly as assets: a bank can monetize the expectation of future profits by acquiring the right of collecting paybacks from the investor in the future.
 In order to make sense for the investor, these repayments should at least be counterbalanced by the expected profits.
 There is a difference between a directly obtained asset and a future asset: whereas the {\em ownership rights} of assets are immediately transferred to banks in the first, direct monetization case, the banks obtain no immediate control over future assets.
-In more concrete terms: whereas, for example, at direct monetization, the bank can re-sell a monetized real estate property immediately after acquisition, it could only re-sell the rights of future assets in the indirect case.
+In more concrete terms: whereas, for example, by direct monetization, the bank can re-sell a monetized real estate property immediately after acquisition, it could only re-sell the rights of future assets in the indirect case.
 As future profits are necessarily uncertain and subject to possible failures, they are always at risk.

-For a variety of reasons --- e.g., in order to counterbalance their risk and the resulting unwillingness to donate money for uncertain future profits, or to compensate for the temporal delay in consumption~\cite{Boehm-Bawerk} or foregone profits, and as a reflection of the market price of ``generic'' future profit expectations --- banks levy interest.
-Debt, i.e., the obligation to repay in the future, is always associated with interest~\cite{pesek-saving_1968}.
-Interest is the right to (regularly) collect money from the debtor, in addition to the principal --- or to increase the principal as the time of lending increases --- at a certain rate.
+For a variety of reasons -- for instance to counterbalance their risk and the resulting unwillingness to donate money for uncertain future profits, or to compensate for the temporal delay in consumption~\citep{Boehm-Bawerk} or foregone profits, and as a reflection of the market price of ``generic'' future profit expectations -- banks levy interest.
+Debt, that is, the obligation to repay in the future, is always associated with interest~\citep{pesek-saving_1968}.
+Interest is the right to (regularly) collect money from the debtor, in addition to the principal -- or to increase the principal as the time of lending increases -- at a certain rate.